How To Survive in a Drought

 [hfe_template id='123664']

-Did you know that the number of major drought events experienced around the world from 1980 to 2014 is 419?
-How to Survive a Drought in times of Global Warming and Climate Change.
-In fact, more people worldwide are surviving a drought now more than ever.
+Did you know that the number of significant drought events experienced worldwide from 1980 to 2014 is 419?
+How to Survive a Drought in Times of Global Warming and Climate Change.
+More people worldwide are now surviving a drought than ever before.

-During the same duration, the total number of people affected by drought was 1.5 billion where more than 658, 565 people have been killed by the effects of drought.
-When it comes to economic damage per year, the total amount lost was $2.6 billion and for the duration between 1980 to 2014, the economic damage was $87 billion.
+During the same duration, the total number of people affected by drought was 1.5 billion, and more than 658 565 people were killed by the effects of drought.
+When it comes to economic damage per year, the total amount lost was $2.6 billion, and for the duration between 1980 and 2014, the economic damage was $87 billion.

-According to the National Climatic Data Center, drought is the second weather-related phenomena after hurricanes to cause severe economic impact not only in the US but around the world.
+According to the National Climatic Data Center, drought is the second weather-related phenomenon after hurricanes to cause severe economic impact in the US and worldwide.
 Hurricanes are much easier to detect and identify.
-Using weather satellites and weather monitoring equipment on the ground, weather experts can identify the formation of hurricanes early enough.
+Weather experts can use weather satellites and weather monitoring equipment on the ground to determine the formation of hurricanes early enough.
 That is not all.
 They can chart the path which the hurricane will take.

 Top 10 Countries Affected by Drought

-Drought is tougher to detect.
-It has severe repercussions which include famine, starvation, and malnutrition.
+Drought is more challenging to detect.
+It has severe repercussions, which include famine, starvation, and malnutrition.
 According to Statistic Brain, these are the top 10 drought disasters in the world:

 1. Cuba (2015) – affected 1 million people